A. L. Lloyd: Early life

 Lloyd was born in the Wandsworth district of London.
 His father was an AA Patrolman and failed smallholder.
-His mother sang songs around the house and according to Lloyd mimicked the gypsy singers that she had heard.
-By the age of fifteen his mother had died and his father, an ex-soldier, was a semi-invalid, and Lloyd was sent as an assisted migrant to Australia in a scheme organised by the British Legion.
+His mother sang songs around the house, and according to Lloyd, mimicked the gypsy singers that she had heard.
+By the age of fifteen his mother had died and his father, an ex-soldier, was a semi-invalid, and Lloyd was sent as an assisted migrant to Australia in a scheme organised by the Royal British Legion.
 There, from 1924 to 1930, he worked on various sheep stations in New South Wales and it was during this time that he began to write down folksongs he learned.
 In the outback of New South Wales he discovered that he could access the State Library and order books.
-His special interests being art and music he could get a grasp of those topics without seeing a painting or hearing any music.
+His special interests being art and music, he could get a grasp of those topics without seeing a painting or hearing any music.
 He also bought a wind-up gramophone and began to investigate some of the classical music he had previously read about.

 Career as folklorist

 When Lloyd returned to the UK in 1935, during the Great Depression, in the absence of a permanent job he pursued his interests in studying folk music and social and economic history, doing much of his research at the British Museum; he is quoted as saying that there is "nothing like unemployment for educating oneself".
 In 1937, he signed on board a factory whaling ship, the Southern Empress, bound for the southern whaling grounds of the Antarctic.

 During this decade, Lloyd joined the Communist Party of Great Britain and was strongly influenced by the writings of the Marxist historian, A. L. Morton, particularly his 1938 book A People's History of England.
 In 1937, Lloyd's article "The People's own Poetry" was published in the Daily Worker (since 1966 renamed Morning Star) newspaper.

 In 1938, the BBC hired Lloyd to write a radio documentary about seafaring life, and from then on he worked as a journalist and singer.
 As a proponent of communism, he was staunchly opposed to Adolf Hitler, and, in 1939, was commissioned by the BBC to produce a series of programmes on the rise of Nazism.
-Between 1945 and 1950 he was employed as a journalist by Picture Post magazine but he left the job in an act of solidarity with one of his colleagues.
+Between 1940 and 1950 he was employed as a journalist by Picture Post magazine but he left the job in an act of solidarity with one of his colleagues.

 By the 1950s, Lloyd had established himself as a professional folklorist—as Colin Harper puts it "in a field of one".
 Harper went to note that, at a time when the English folk revival was dominated by young people who wore jeans and pullovers, Lloyd was rarely seen in anything other than a suit (and a wide grin).
 Ewan MacColl is quoted as describing Lloyd affectionately as "a walking toby jug".
 In 1959, Lloyd's collaboration with Ralph Vaughan Williams, The Penguin Book of English Folk Songs, was published.